ctdunc/ctdunc.github.io/_blog/dash-clientside-lsp.md

 Next, in the root directory of your project, install `ag-grid-enterprise@31.2.1`, `prettier` and `typescript` as dev dependencies with the following command:

 ```
 $ npm install --save-dev ag-grid-enterprise@31.2.1 prettier typescript
 ```

-We need the pinned version of `Ag Grid`, since that is what [Dash Ag Grid is currently pinned to](https://dash.plotly.com/dash-ag-grid?trk=public_post_comment-text).
+We need to pin Ag Grid to the [same version as Dash](https://dash.plotly.com/dash-ag-grid?trk=public_post_comment-text).
 If they get around to updating the Dash Ag Grid dependency, you should use that one instead.

 ### Configuring tsc